taye/interact.js/README.md

     });
 ```
 ### Further Demonstration
-Things get more complicated when dealing with elements that have padding and margins.
 The demo in this repository is live [here](http://t1.netsoc.ie/interact.js "interact.js drag, drop, resize and gesture demo").
 The blue elements are divs which can be dragged and dropped onto each other, resized by dragging the botom and right edges and also by "pinching" on a multi-touch device.
 The yellow elements are SVG elements.
 These can be as interactable as regular HTML elements but are not in this example.

 [Biographer](https://code.google.com/p/biographer "Biographer on Google Code"), a biological network layout and visualization tool, uses interact.js to modify SVG elements and to pan and zoom the viewport using a mouse or touch screen device.
 The applicatin can be viewed [here](http://t1.netsoc.ie/biographer/test/showcase.html "Biographer Showcase").